nbonaventura/helioai-dataset-readmes/hl-therm/model.md

 These models operate on time-series inputs of:
   - solar and space-weather drivers (e.g., OMNI, SOHO),
-  - historical thermospheric density values derived from POD data.
+  - historical thermospheric density values derived from precise orbit determination (POD) data.

 The system evaluates multiple models in parallel and maintains a top-K set of best-performing models, rather than relying on a single fixed architecture.